-On August 18, 2006, Newpark entered into a Term Credit Agreement ("Term Credit Facility") with certain lenders, JPMorgan Chase Bank, N.A., as administrative agent, and Wilmington Trust Company, as collateral agent.
-This Term Credit Facility obtained pursuant to this agreement in the aggregate face amount of \$150.0 million, has a five-year term and an initial interest rate of LIBOR plus 3.25%, based on Newpark's corporate family ratings of B1 by Moody's and B+ by Standard & Poor's.
+On August 18, 2006, Newpark entered into a term credit agreement (the "Term Credit Facility") with certain lenders, JPMorgan Chase Bank, N.A., as administrative agent, and Wilmington Trust Company, as collateral agent.
+This Term Credit Facility, in the aggregate face amount of \$150.0 million, has a five-year term and an initial interest rate of LIBOR plus 3.25%, based on Newpark's corporate family ratings of B1 by Moody's and B+ by Standard & Poor's.
 The maturity date of the Term Credit Facility is August 18, 2011.

 The Term Credit Facility requires that Newpark will enter into, and thereafter maintain, interest rate management transactions, such as interest rate swap arrangements, to the extent necessary to provide that at least 50% of the aggregate principal amount of the Term Credit Facility is subject to either a fixed interest rate or interest rate protection for a period of not less than three years.
 In connection with this provision, Newpark entered into an interest rate swap arrangement for the period from September 22, 2006 through March 22, 2008, which fixes the LIBOR rate applicable to 100% of the principal amount under the Term Credit Facility at 5.35%.
 In addition, Newpark entered into an interest rate cap arrangement that provides for a maximum LIBOR rate of 6.00% on the principal amount of \$68.9 million for the period from March 22, 2008 through September 22, 2009.
-Newpark paid a fee of \$170,000 for the interest rate cap arrangement, which is expected to be expensed during the period covered by the arrangement.
+Newpark paid a fee of \$170,000 for the interest rate cap arrangement.

-Newpark made a draw down of the entire Term Credit Facility on September 22, 2006, and redeemed the then outstanding 8 5/8% Senior Subordinated Notes, which Newpark refers to as the Notes, in the principal amount of \$125.0 million plus accrued interest.
-In addition, Newpark repaid the barite facilities financing and the term portion of the current credit facility.
+Newpark made a draw down of the entire Term Credit Facility on September 22, 2006, and partially used it to redeem the outstanding 8 5/8% Senior Subordinated Notes ("the Notes") in the principal amount of \$125.0 million plus accrued interest.
+In addition, Newpark repaid the barite facilities financing and the term portion of its current Credit Facility.
 The Term Credit Facility is a senior secured obligation and is secured by first liens on all of Newpark's tangible and intangible assets, excluding accounts receivable and inventory, and by a second lien on accounts receivable and inventory.
 The Term Credit Facility is callable at face value, except for a 1% call premium if called at any time during the first year.

-In connection with the redemption of the Notes and the payout of the other term debt, Newpark will expense the unamortized balance of debt issuance costs related to these debt instruments which totaled approximately \$838,000 in the third quarter of 2006.
-In addition, the prepayment of the barite facilities financing resulted in a prepayment penalty of approximately \$369,000, which also will be recorded in the third quarter of 2006.
+In connection with the redemption of the Notes and the payout of the other term debt, Newpark expensed the unamortized balance of debt issuance costs related to these debt instruments which totaled approximately \$838,000 in the third quarter of 2006.
+In addition, the prepayment of the barite facilities financing resulted in a prepayment penalty of approximately \$369,000, which also was recorded in the third quarter of 2006.